ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 - [imdsv2_max_hop.tf](./modules/ec2/imdsv2_max_hop.tf) - Limits the amount of hops an IMDSv2 token can make.
   - IMDSv2 switches from a `request/response method` to a `session-oriented method` which requires a token be generated and specified to interact with the metadata service on EC2 instances.
 You are able to set a maximum hop limit to keep tokens only on the EC2 where they were generated.
 There may be times where you need a higher hop limit, but the default is set to 1.

+### EFS

+- [deny_unencrypted_efs_actions.tf](./modules/efs/deny_unencrypted_efs_actions.tf) - Deny EFS actions that do not specify encryption flags
+  - This SCP covers all EFS actions that support encryption and denies if the user does not specify encryption for the resource.

 ### GuardDuty